ufrauq/Ball-Street/team-roster.md

 <br><br>
 <img src= "/CS2212-Team5/assets/images/profileEmerson.png" width = "250px"  align = "left"/>
 <br><br><i>Emerson | UML God </i><br>
 Emerson is the master of UML.
 He loves technology, and is a huge NBA fan as well.
 Needless to say project BallStreet is the perfect match for him.
-Soem of Emerson's hobbies include science and reading. <br>
+Emerson is working on the back-end design of BallStreet.
+Some of Emerson's hobbies include science and reading. <br>
 <i>Programming Languages: </i>Java, C, Python, Unix, JavaSwing and Android Studio
 </div>
 <br>